kevin-crook-ucb/ucb_w205_crook_supplement/2018_Fall/synch_session_commands/synch_12.md

 SecureShell (SSH)

-(already covered earlier in the semester)
+(already covered earlier in the semester - see my supplement for synch 02)